ari-dasci/S-RADAR-API/README.md

 conda activate ./envs/sadl-env

-conda env update --prefix /mnt/homeGPU/mbautista/sadl-env --file sadl-env.yml --prune
+conda env update --prefix /path/to/env --file environment.yml --prune   # Replace /path/to/env with the location of your Conda environment.

 #Make sure Pytorch is installed now, if you have CUDA 11.8
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118